Age 30, Founder and CEO of Brown Hope

 It’s often said that Portland is the whitest city in America.
 Do you feel an organization like Brown Hope is more crucial here because of those demographics?

 Brown Hope was created specifically because of Portland’s and Oregon's history, and also because of my own life experience here.
 I first came into Oregon at the age of 18, and I stayed at a friend's dad's house in Albany.
 I was asked to leave the dad's house because I was Black.
 That act was not isolated.
 That act was enshrined within the painted history of Oregon.
 The other issue is, in other cities, even if you might face the challenges of racism, at least you are able to turn toward peers.
 You have people in your neighborhood, you have community organizations and elected officials who you can see and see you, who understand what you've been through because they've been through it, too.
 In Oregon, we have less of that luxury.
-Not only are we so little represented in our population, displacement has spread us out to where we don't want to have geographic cohesion.
+Not only are we so little represented in our population, displacement has spread us out to where we don't have geographic cohesion.
 Brown Hope was created specifically because of this dire dynamic in Portland.

 Is there an interaction you’ve had that you feel is particularly emblematic of what Brown Hope is hoping to accomplish?